chongzixin/mouth-open-detector/README.md

 Uses `face-api.js` to detect your face on browser using webcam.
 It also runs a simple algorithm to determine if your mouth is open.
-Credits from [https://towardsdatascience.com/how-to-detect-mouth-open-for-face-login-84ca834dff3b](https://towardsdatascience.com/how-to-detect-mouth-open-for-face-login-84ca834dff3b).
+Credits to [https://towardsdatascience.com/how-to-detect-mouth-open-for-face-login-84ca834dff3b](https://towardsdatascience.com/how-to-detect-mouth-open-for-face-login-84ca834dff3b).
 I merely converted the algorithm from Python to Javascript.

 # Instructions